 September – May: 3rd Saturday of the month from 11am – 3pm

 Come explore and enjoy the great outdoors!
 Ask a naturalist your essential questions about animals and plants.
 Borrow a free nature knapsack with field guides, insect nets, and binoculars.
-Rent a canoe and explore the ponds (weather-permitting, $10/hour per canoe or FREE for members).
+Rent a canoe and explore the ponds (weather-permitting, $10/hour per canoe or FREE for members – become a member today!).

 2nd Saturday of every month from 8:30 – 10:00am

 Enjoy a stroll by the river and learn a few birds along the way.
 Great for beginning birders.
 Binoculars and guidebooks available to check out.
 Families welcome!